Guides

 //= require turbolinks

-Turbolinks 5 is now being supported.
+Turbolinks 5 is now supported.
 React on Rails will automatically detect which version of Turbolinks you are using and use the correct event handlers.

 For more information on Turbolinks 5: https://github.com/turbolinks/turbolinks